 However, although there may be fewer drivers on the road at night, accidents can still happen and if you are involved in a road traffic accident which was due to the negligence of another driver, you may be able to bring a compensation claim against them.

 It is more dangerous to drive at night due to the fact that a driver’s vision is impaired and it is more difficult to see the road surface and to predict and identify potential hazards.
-The darkness may also prevent drivers from properly seeing road signs, road layout, pedestrians and cyclists, as well as other types of road user.
+The darkness may also prevent drivers from properly seeing road signs, road layout, pedestrians and cyclists, as well as other types of road users.

-Additionally, at night it is much more difficult to judge speed and distance as well as the relative speed of other traffic and road users.
+At night it is much more difficult to judge speed and distance as well as the relative speed of other traffic and road users.
 Young and inexperienced drivers are at particular risk of becoming involved in a car accident at night.

 There are various steps you can take to reduce your chances of becoming involved in a road accident at night.
 These may include: